-Throughout much of the American Southwest and mainland portions of Mexico, Woodhouse’s Scrub-Jay is the familiar jay within a range of lowland and montane habitats.
-This species is a recent taxonomic split of the Western Scrub-Jay (Aphelocoma californica) complex that resulted in recognition of the Woodhouse’s Scrub-Jay (A. woodhouseii) and California Scrub-Jay (A. californica) (Chesser et al. 2016 ), the latter occurring in coastal states from Washington to California, south to the southern tip of Baja California.
+Throughout much of the American Southwest and mainland portions of Mexico, Woodhouse’s Scrub-Jay is a reclusive jay of the foothills and lower mountain slopes.
+This species resulted from a taxonomic split of the Western Scrub-Jay (Aphelocoma californica) complex that lead to recognition of the Woodhouse’s Scrub-Jay (A. woodhouseii) and California Scrub-Jay (A. californica) ( Gowen et al. 2014 , Chesser et al. 2016 ), the latter occurring in coastal states from Washington to California, south to the southern tip of Baja California.

-Beyond their different geographic ranges, Woodhouse’s Scrub-Jays occupy dry, open scrub and woodland, especially piñon-juniper, whereas California Scrub-Jays are primarily found in oak woodland and scrub habitats; both species have adapted well to suburban landscapes.
+Beyond their different geographic ranges, the Woodhouse’s Scrub-Jay occupies scrub and woodland habitats, especially pinyon–juniper (Pinus–Juniperus), where they are often inconspicuous and sparsely distributed.
+In contrast, the California Scrub-Jay is a bold and conspicuous species of oak woodland and scrub habitats, frequently in residential areas.
 Woodhouse’s Scrub-Jay differs outwardly from the California Scrub-Jay by having duller blue upperparts, grayer underparts, and a breast-band that is paler and less distinct.
-It has a thinner, straighter bill that is less hooked than that of the California Scrub-Jay ( Pitelka 1951d ), and these differences in bill shape may be adaptations to food resources in their different habitats ( Peterson 1993 , Bardwell et al. 2001 ).
-Further, the two species exhibit differences in behavior and vocalizations ( Dunn and Garrett 2001 , ).
-For example, the calls of Woodhouse’s Scrub-Jay are typically 2-syllabled and higher pitched than the harsher, 1-syllabled and lower-pitched notes of the California Scrub-Jay ( Dunn and Garrett 2001 ).
+Relative to the latter species, the Woodhouse's Scrub-Jay has a thinner, straighter bill that is less hooked ( Pitelka 1951d ), which are adaptations to extract and consume pinyon pine seeds ( Peterson 1993 , Bardwell et al. 2001 ).
+Further, the two species exhibit differences in vocalizations ( Dunn and Garrett 2001 , Curry et al. 2002 ); the calls of Woodhouse’s Scrub-Jay are typically two-syllabled and higher pitched than the harsher, one-syllabled and lower-pitched notes of the California Scrub-Jay ( Dunn and Garrett 2001 ).

-Woodhouse’s Scrub-Jay includes 7 subspecies ( American Ornithologists' Union 1957 ) in two groups ( Chesser et al. 2016 ), a Great Basin group and a Southern Mexico group with 2 subspecies that are sometimes treated as a separate species (Sumichrast’s Jay) ( Peterson 1992a , Peterson and Navarro-Siguenza 1999 , ).
+Woodhouse’s Scrub-Jay includes seven subspecies ( American Ornithologists' Union 1957 ) in two groups ( Chesser et al. 2016 ), a Great Basin group and a southern Mexico group with two subspecies that are sometimes treated as a separate species (Sumichrast’s Jay) ( Peterson 1992a , Peterson and Navarro-Siguenza 1999 , Navarro-Sigüenza and Peterson 2004 , Gowen et al. 2014 ).
 Woodhouse’s Scrub-Jay is sister to a clade that contains the California Scrub-Jay and the Island Scrub-Jay (A. insularis), endemic to Santa Cruz Island, California ( Peterson 1990b , Peterson 1992a , McCormack et al. 2011 ).
 Woodhouse’s and California scrub-jays have few or no fixed differences in alleles and interbreed where their geographic ranges contact in western Nevada and east-central California, and in desert ranges of eastern California ( Peterson 1990a , Peterson 1990b , Peterson 1992a ).
 Despite this ongoing gene flow, the hybrid zone is narrow, and there is evidence for selection against hybrids ( Gowen et al. 2014 ).

 The Woodhouse’s Scrub-Jay is well known among animal behaviorists as a model subject in studies of foraging behavior and cognitive abilities, including spatial memory ( Vander Wall and Balda 1981 , Balda and Kamil 1989 , Kamil et al. 1994 , Balda et al. 1997 , Bednekoff et al. 1997 ).
 Although less remarkable at storing and recovering food items than corvids, like the Clark's Nutcracker (Nucifraga columbiana), Woodhouse’s Scrub-Jay nevertheless exhibits impressive skills in locating and selecting food.

-The complexity of morphological and behavioral patterns within this common and broadly distributed species continues to pose challenging questions for ornithologists.
-Along with its close relatives, the Woodhouse’s Scrub-Jay plays an important ongoing role in efforts to understand the ecological and evolutionary forces affecting not just corvids, but all birds.
+The complexity of behavioral patterns within this common and broadly distributed species continues to pose challenging questions for ornithologists.
+Along with its close relatives, the Woodhouse’s Scrub-Jay plays an important ongoing role in efforts to understand the ecological and evolutionary forces affecting corvids and other birds.